WHAT TYPE OF ADDICTION DO YOU HAVE?

 16.Do you usually take more substance or engage in the behavior more than you want or plan?
 (Y/N)

 17.Do you feel like you have to use the substance or engage in the behavior even if you sometimes don't want to?
 (Y/N)

 18.Do you think you would have a better and more productive life if you stop using the substance or engaging in the behavior?
 (Y/N)

 19.Do you accept that you have a problem with the substance or behavior?
 (Y/N)

 What Does Your Score Mean?

-The higher your score, the higher the possibilities that yu are struggling with an addiction.
-Even a score as low as 4-5 points means that you're at risk so you should consider taking action to stop.
+The higher your score, the higher the possibilities that you are struggling with an addiction.
+Even a score as low as 4-5 points means that you're at risk and you should consider taking action to stop.

 If you want to give EMDR a try, you can go to Virtual EMDR and try it free for the first week.